Education

 Is the OET test easier than IELTS?

-Can I prepare for the OET test in 6 weeks?
+Can I prepare in 6 weeks?

 Is the OET test accepted in the UK?